 Miso Paste - Instead, use miso paste, soy sauce, liquid amino acid or vegan fish sauce to mimic that delicious savoriness of fish sauce and fermented shrimp.

-Organic Apple Cider Vinegar - If you want some zing, add a tablespoon of apple cider vinegar!
+Organic Apple Cider Vinegar - A tablespoon of organic apple cider vinegar is also a good addition if you want extra tang and the antimicrobial benefits of ACV!
 ACV is an excellent ingredient in probiotic drink recipes.
 It is a great way to add extra health-beneficial properties, including antimicrobial and antioxidant effects.

 This variation without fish sauce is as delicious as the authentic Korean mother-of-the-bride recipes.